Loading…

 1. How Kraken and WasmEdge Runtime enable seamless integration of WASM into containerized environments for enhanced performance.

-2. Live demos showcasing WASM-powered containers running AI workloads across various hardware platforms.
+2. Showcasing WASM-powered containers running AI workloads across various hardware platforms.

 By the end of this talk, you'll know how to take your containerized and edge AI/ML workloads to the next level with speed, portability, and hardware acceleration.